mainuljs/vcms_docs/function.md

 ## showMainMenu

-This function is used for calling main menu
+This function is used for calling main menu2

 ```html
 <!-- main menu -->